CAFDataProcessing/staging-service/staging-service/README.md

 #### CAF_STAGING_SERVICE_STORAGEPATH
 The base storage folder where the content files will be staged.
 Defaults to /etc/store/batches/.

+#### CAF_STAGING_SERVICE_FIELDVALUE_SIZE_THRESHOLD
+The maximum data value size in bytes allowed for a field in a document before it is extracted into a separate file.
+Defaults to 8192 (which is 8KB)

 ### Logging Configuration

 #### CAF_LOG_LEVEL